biirrr/isef/docs/specification.md

 # Data-Format

 The ISEF uses [JSON:API](https://jsonapi.org) as its data-format.
 In particular it uses the compound JSON:API document structure to store all required data in a single file, without requiring access to additional, external resources.
-As a result an ISEF document **MUST** also conform to the rules specified in the JSON:API specification.
+An ISEF document **MUST** also conform to the rules specified in the JSON:API specification.

 # Data-Types